Information For Vendors

 - For national exposure to other state or federal agency buyers, firms that qualify can pursue Small Business Administration (SBA) registration.
 This is increasingly more important for the University as we receive certain federal funds that come with requirements that we spend dollars with certain small businesses (SB, SDB, WOSB, VOSB, SDVOSB, HUB Zone).
 Firms can register through Central Contractor Registration (CCR).
-This federal registration allows you to be listed in the ProNet database where state and federal buyers go to locate SBA firms.
 You can also register with DemandStar.

 - If your business focuses on construction or remodeling we recommend that you also monitor the WisBuild website for bid postings related to large construction projects in the state.
 Depending on the project type and the overall cost, many university building projects are managed entirely by the Dept of State Facilities (DSF).
 Please be aware that bid solicitations for these projects will not be visible on Vendornet, but rather are only posted on WisBuild.